tim-shand/homelab-onprem/README.md

 ### Github + Actions

-- Houses the overall project and providing code repository.
+- Contains the overall project and provides centralized code repository.
-- Github Actions for automating deployments via workflows.
+- Github Actions providing CI/CD by automating deployments via workflows.
 - Utilizing both top-level repository and environment variables/secrets for specific workloads.

 ## :hammer_and_wrench: Deployment Tool Set

 - **[Terraform](https://www.terraform.io/)**
   - Provider agnostic IaC tool, free to use, plenty of discussion, guides and support available.
-  - Used to provision Proxmox infrastructre using the [BGP](https://registry.terraform.io/providers/bpg/proxmox/latest) provider.
-  - Deploy and configure on-prem and cloud resources using dedicated providers.
+  - Deploy and manage on-prem and cloud resources using dedicated providers.
   - Other considerations: Pulumi, OpenTofu.
-- **Github Actions: Self-hosted Runners**
+- **Github Actions: Self-hosted Runners (PENDING)**
   - Extends Github Actions workflows to allow management of on-prem environments.
   - Can be run on a dedicated VM within Proxmox.
 - **Bash/Powershell**